vanguardbackup/vanguard/README.md

 ## About Vanguard

 Vanguard is a Laravel project that aims to provide an easy way to back up your files and databases.
 It is designed to be easy to use and friendly.

 Vanguard has official support for modern Ubuntu and Debian servers.

-There are no plans to support Windows.
+For detailed documentation, please visit our [official documentation site](https://docs.vanguardbackup.com/).

 ## Features